Lets run through part 3 of the in’s and out’s of how to prepare for a puppy.

 Any responsible puppy owner wants their puppy to be happy and enjoy the world they live in, without fear or distress.

-Take your puppy (on leash) in your arms at first, to skate parks, beaches, outside shopping centers, cafe’s, school drop offs, car trips, the vets, across strange surfaces like wobbly bridges, small sets of stairs – anything you can think of, that you can make sure your puppy can be exposed to safely.
+Take your puppy (on leash) in your arms at first, to skate parks, beaches, outside shopping centres, cafe’s, school drop offs, car trips, the vets, across strange surfaces like wobbly bridges, small sets of stairs – anything you can think of, that you can make sure your puppy can be exposed to safely.

 Guide your puppy through their experiences.